 Requiring the Supreme Court to defer to the lower courts' decisions under the palpably erroneous standard of review would not make sense and could eventually result in appellate decisions eroding that standard of review to become more similar to the de novo standard.
-Ironically, by lowering the palpably erroneous standard of review that currently applies only to appeals by agencies from OIP's decisions favoring a record requester, this bill's ultimate result may be House Committee on Judiciary March 11, 2020 Page 5 of 6 to dilute requesters' advantage and allow more agencies to win on appeal.
+Ironically, by lowering the palpably erroneous standard of review that currently applies only to appeals by agencies from OIP's decisions favoring a record requester, this bill's ultimate result may be to dilute requesters' advantage and allow more agencies to win on appeal.
 While this bill does not directly affect judicial review of OIP decisions at the present time, an erosion of the proposed palpably erroneous standard of review could eventually lead to the more reversals of OIP's decisions against agencies, which would be to the detriment of record requesters.